gtatters/ThermImageJ/Readme.md

 ### ROI (Region of Interest) Tools

--   ROI 1 to ROI 4
+-   ROI 1 to ROI 4 (from the Plugins-&gt;Macros menu)
     -   macros coded to short-cut keys, 1,2,3, and 4 by adding \[\#\] to the name of the macro in the ThermImageJ.ijm file
     -   extracts mean, min, max, sd, and area of the given ROI and saves to results window as well as to a ROI\_Results.csv file to user's desktop
     -   location of ROI\_Results.csv file can be changed by user by editting the variable desktopdir at the top of the ThermImageJ.ijm file